Next Start

-In addition to having the right training, automotive technicians possess a certain set of skills that allow them to excel in their job.
+In addition to having the right training, automotive technicians possess a certain set of skills that allow them to excel in their jobs.
 Great technicians are well-rounded and have both mechanical and interpersonal skills, as they spend time working under the hood and interacting with their customers.

 Automotive technicians, also known as mechanics, diagnose, maintain, inspect and repair cars, trucks and other vehicles.
 They keep the vehicles we rely on every day up and running and are the ones we go to when they break down.

-Mark also greatly values specialized training.
-One of the benefits of attending UTI is the school’s relationship with leading manufacturers and the ability to take Manufacturer-Specific Advanced Training programs,15 like the Ford Accelerated Credential Training (FACT) program.
 “We highly recommend students to take the Ford FACT program because that gets them 80% trained before coming to our dealership.
 Plus, the Fred Beans organization is willing to pay part of their tuition back,” Mark shares.14

 According to Mark, technicians who take a specialized training program like Ford FACT are more valuable when applying for jobs.
 Oftentimes, they earn $2-3 more per hour right off the bat for their base pay!6 This is because it makes it easier for the employer to pick up where the student left off with their program and send them to the next level of Ford engineering and training.
-“In our world, the key really is to have the Ford FACT program training, because it links students to the manufacturer,” Mark says.

-1. Earn your high school diploma or GED
+1. Earn a high school or GED diploma.

-3. Complete an automotive training program and consider applying for a manufacturer-specific program
+3. Complete an automotive training program and consider applying for a manufacturer-specific program.

-4. Earn ASE certifications
+4. Earn ASE certifications.

-5. Gain industry experience working as an entry-level technician or apprentice
+5. Gain industry experience working as an entry-level technician or apprentice.

-Auto Mechanic Skills
+Auto Mechanic Skill Requirements

-Having an in-depth knowledge of the automotive industry in addition to soft skills such as communication and problem solving can separate a good technician from a great one.
+Having an in-depth knowledge of the automotive industry in addition to soft skills such as communication and problem-solving can separate a good technician from a great one.
 Demonstrating how you possess the basic mechanic skills in the interview process can set you apart from other applicants and really spark the interest of an employer.

 Adaptability